 Local business tax and innovation contribution are recognized as deductible expenses in the corporate income tax base.
 No temporary differences arose in respect of these taxes hence they do not have any effect on deferred taxes and rates determined.
-Local business tax rate on its tax base (gross profit) was 2%, whereas the rate of the innovation contribution 0.3% on the same tax base in both years.
+Local business tax rate on its tax base (gross profit) is 2%, whereas the rate of the innovation contribution 0.3% on the same tax base.

-Deferred taxes were calculated with income tax rate of 9% in 2018 and in 2017 as well.
+Deferred taxes were calculated with income tax rate of 9% in 2019 and in 2018 as well.

-From the balance above HUF 4,425 thousand deferred tax asset is expected to be reversed in one year, HUF 227,426 thousand deferred tax asset is expected to be reversed in 5 years.
+From the balance above HUF 3,949 thousand deferred tax asset is expected to be reversed in one year, HUF 396,027 thousand deferred tax asset is expected to be reversed in 5 years.